artylope/artylope-jekyll/_works/05_oneuponlight.md

 I also made the landing page for the game using <a href="https://foundation.zurb.com/">Foundation framework</a>.

 # Final Thoughts #
 Making One Upon Light was one of the more artistic endeavour that I have attempted.
 I was able to apply design principles at a more visceral level.
 How can we lead a player through the game level and interface with a pure monochrome palette.
 How can we surprise the player as well as communicate clearly which are safe paths and where are the danger zones.
-It was a rewarding experience for me as an artist/designer albeit the niche target audience.
+It was a rewarding experience for me as an artist/designer.